Healthy Homes Assessment Heretaunga

 • Are there enough drainage and draught stopping?

-The consequences of not having the Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being on the wrong side of an ruling on tenancy services ruling can be extremely costly for property owners and landlords.
-For professional assistance, get in touch now and schedule your rental property home evaluation.
+The consequences of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being in the wrong of an Tenancy solutions ruling could be significant for property owners and landlords.
+For professional guidance, contact us today to book your rental properties house evaluation.

 home assessments for rental properties